Single-conflict colorings of degenerate graphs: General conflicts

-we write $b({c_1}, \dots, {c_t})$ to denote the number of $t$-tuples of parallel outgoing arcs from $v$ whose conflicts form a set
+we write $b(C')$ to denote the number of $t$-tuples of parallel outgoing arcs from $v$ whose conflicts form a set

 where the first entry in each conflict corresponds to $v$, and where $c^* \in C$ is any single color.
-In other words, $b( {c_1}, \dots, {c_t})$ denotes the number of ways that $ {c_1}, \dots, {c_t}$ might all be simultaneously deleted from $S_v'$ due to a single color on the list of an out-neighbor of $v$.
+In other words, $b( C')$ denotes the number of ways that $ {c_1}, \dots, {c_t}$ might all be simultaneously deleted during the construction of $S_v'$ due to a single color $c^*$ in the inventory of an out-neighbor of $v$.
+We will also write $b(c_1, \dots, c_t) = b(C')$.

 Now, suppose that the bad event $B_v$ occurs, so that $S'_v$ is empty.
-It must have happened that for some value $0 \leq t \leq k$, exactly $t$ colors were added to $S_v$, and then those $t$ colors were all deleted from $S'_v$.
-If $P_t$ is the probability that exactly $t$ colors were added to $S_v$ and then all deleted from $S'_v$, then
+It must have happened that for some value $0 \leq t \leq k$, exactly $t$ colors were added to $S_v$, and then those $t$ colors were all deleted while defining $S'_v$.
+We write $P_t$ for the probability that $|S_v| = t$ and $S_v' = \emptyset$, and we observe that

-We aim to estimate each $P_t$, but in order to make our proof as easy to understand as possible, we will start with small values of $t$.
+We aim to estimate each value $P_t$.
+In order to make our proof as easy to understand as possible, we will start with small values of $t$.

 First, when $t = 0$, it is straightforward to calculate that $P_0 = (1-p)^k$.